scienceofdlworkshop/scienceofdlworkshop.github.io/_pages/schedule.md

 ---
 **December 14th or 15th, 2024.
 Exact date to be specified soon.**

-Ask questions to our panelists  <a href="https://forms.gle/Caxz8EuCzp7mX9Y77">here</a>
+Submit questions for our panelists <a href="https://forms.gle/Caxz8EuCzp7mX9Y77">here</a>.

 | **Time (PST)** | **Event** |
 | :------:   | :------- |